Dorset culture: Technology

 The Dorset adaptation was different from that of the whaling-based Thule Inuit.
-Unlike the Inuit, they rarely hunted land animals, such as polar bears and caribou.
+Unlike Inuit, they rarely hunted land animals, such as polar bears and caribou.
 They did not use bows or arrows.
 Instead, they seem to have relied on seals and other sea mammals that they apparently hunted from holes in the ice.
 Their clothing must have been adapted to the extreme conditions.

 Triangular end-blades and burins are diagnostic of the Dorset.
 The end-blades were hafted onto harpoon heads.
 They primarily used the harpoons to hunt seal, but also hunted larger sea mammals such as walrus and narwhals.
 They made lamps, called qulliq, from soapstone and filled them with seal oil.
 Burins were a type of stone flake with a chisel-like edge.
 They were probably either used for engraving or for carving wood or bone.
 Burins were also used by Pre-Dorset groups and had a distinctive mitten shape.

 The Dorset were highly skilled at making refined miniature carvings, and striking masks.
 Both indicate an active shamanistic tradition.
 The Dorset culture was remarkably homogeneous across the Canadian Arctic, but there were some important variations which have been noted in both Greenland and Newfoundland / Labrador regions.